 Under Business Action on Employment we also run EPIC, our employment programme for immigrants which offers 6 weeks training, one to one guidance, opportunities for work experience and business supports.
 Further information on EPIC is here.

 To date Ready for Work has impacted the lives of over 800 people.
 Close to 70% of those completing work experience through the service have since started working and almost all of the participants have said that the service has increased their confidence and motivation for finding employment.

-If you are in contact with people who are affected by a health condition, injury, illness or disability and are progressing towards a return to work, you can refer them to us by sending in a completed application form:
+If you are in contact with people who are affected by a health condition, injury, illness or disability and who are progressing towards a return to work, you can make first contact with our service by emailing email@example.com or calling 01 8747232.

 Use our leaflet to talk to your client about this opportunity: BITC RFW Leaflet

-Potential participants attend an informal interview to assess whether they meet our criteria, i.e. are they motivated and ready for a return to work.
+Following referral by Intreo/ LES,candidates attend a registration meeting to ascertain if our service is a good fit.
 We carry out a needs assessment and a Career Counsellor begins to create a working relationship with the client.
 Those who aren’t selected are referred to appropriate alternative services.

 Our pre-employment training module has been created specifically for marginalised groups and focuses on communication, building confidence, managing change plus CV preparation and mock interviews.

 Participants’ skills and interests are matched as far as possible to work placements being offered by participating businesses.
 Placements are:

 Work placement opportunities include: retail (operations and sales), stockroom, warehouse, maintenance, catering, cleaning and admin.

 Current placement companies include: Marks & Spencer, Lidl, Boots, Momentum Support, Compass, Ricoh, Jurys Inn Hotels, Hilton hotels and the Dalata group.

 Straight after the placement, participants come back together with the trainers, agree an action plan to go forward and receive certificates of completion.